 - Personalization.
-The process of adapting a web page to a specific user, such as showing targeted ads or displaying the name of the user.
+The process of adapting a web page to a specific user.
+For example showing targeted ads or simply displaying the name of the user.

 - Profile provider.
 The module that stores and retrieves personalized data in ASP.NET.

-The ASP.NET membership and role provider model used for authentication and authorization in Optimizely CMS has the following advantages:
+The ASP.NET membership and role provider model used for authentication and authorization in EPiServer CMS has the following advantages:

 - Conforming to a standard API.
-The provider model for membership and roles lets you plug in a provider for any type of user database, even using third-party providers.
+The provider model for membership and roles makes it possible to plug in a provider for any type of user database, even using third-party providers.

 - Separation of authentication and authorization.
-Authentication and authorization occur in two separate operations, thereby increasing flexibility.
+Authentication and authorization are done in two separate operations, thereby increasing flexibility.

 - Increased scalability.
-Because you call out to a provider, you can delegate security operations to a separate machine, so that if you have to support millions of users, you can use any type of system suitable for that volume and call out to that system from Optimizely CMS.
+Since we call out to a provider it is possible to delegate security operations to a separate machine, which means that if you have to support millions of users, you can use any type of system suitable for that volume and call out to that system from EPiServer CMS.

 - Support standard ASP.NET controls.
-By using the built-in provider model, you can use the built-in controls such as System.Web.UI.WebControls.Login and LoginView.
+By using the built-in provider model it is possible to use the built-in controls such as System.Web.UI.WebControls.Login and LoginView.

 - Leverage existing knowledge and documentation.
-If you already know how to work with ASP.NET you do not need to No need to learn a new security system.
+No need to relearn a new security system if you already know how to work with ASP.NET.

-Configure membership and role providers in web.config.
-If you change providers, you might revise the security settings (ACLs) for your entire site, because it is likely that user names and role names change when you switch providers.
-When you install Optimizely CMS, the Windows Role and Membership provider is the default.
+Configuration of membership and role providers is done in web.config.
+If you change providers, you may have to revise the security settings (ACLs) for your entire site, since it is highly likely that user names and role names changes when you switch providers.
+When installing EPiServer CMS, the Windows Role and Membership provider will be default.

-The following example shows the role and membership configuration section in web.config:
+This is an example of the role and membership configuration section in web.config:

 The <membership> section controls the membership provider to use.
-Although there are three providers listed in the <providers> section, only the WindowsMembershipProvider is active, (controlled by the defaultProvider attribute of the <membership> tag).
-For example, you can remove the <add ...> lines for MultiplexingMembershipProvider and SqlServerMembershipProvider without affecting the functionality, unless you have selected the MultiplexingMembershipProvider as the default provider, which makes use of additional providers as defined by the provider<n> attributes.
+Note that even though there are three providers listed in the <providers> section, only one is active at this time, the WindowsMembershipProvider (controlled by the defaultProvider attribute of the <membership> tag).
+For example, the <add ...> lines for MultiplexingMembershipProvider and SqlServerMembershipProvider could be removed without affecting the functionality.
+There is one exception to this statement - if you have selected the MultiplexingMembershipProvider as the default provider, it will make use of additional providers as defined by the provider<n> attributes.

-The <roleManager> section controls the role provider to use.
-The same basic principles of defaultProvider / Multiplexing provider as for membership also applies.
+Similarily the <roleManager> section controls the role provider to use.
+The same basic principles of defaultProvider / Multiplexing provider as for membership applies here as well.

-When you select the provider to use, you decide which user database that Optimizely authenticates its users against.
-You can change the provider at any time but this may force you to revise the security settings in Optimizely CMS.
+When you select the provider to use you are deciding which user database that EPiServer authenticates its users against.
+As previously stated it is possible to change the provider at any time but this may cause problems, forcing you to revise the security settings in EPiServer CMS.

-Note: The membership and role providers are configured separately, but a specific membership provider may require a certain role provider and vice versa.
-For the current set of providers you must have matching role and membership providers.
-For example, if you decide to use WindowsMembershipProvider you must use the WindowsRoleProvider.
+Also note that the membership and role providers are configured separately, but a specific membership provider may require a certain role provider and vice versa.
+For the current set of providers you must have matching role and membership providers, for example, if you decide to use WindowsMembershipProvider you must use the WindowsRoleProvider.

-When you administer access rights to pages in Optimizely, you will use some distinct components that are loosely connected which causes the UI to show information that may appear confusing.
+When you administer access rights to pages in EPiServer you will use some distinct components that are tied very loosely together.
+This will cause the UI to show information that may appear confusing.
 The components are as follows: